 - Reduce watering at the end of the month to create heat stress for the tomato and pepper plants to encourage fruit ripening.

 - Continue to hoe and weed on a regular basis to prevent weeds!

 - Transplant or direct seed fall and winter gardening crops.

 - Keep harvesting, dehydrating, canning.
-Freeze herbs into cubes or dehydrate.
+Freeze basil and other herbs into cubes or dehydrate.

 - Stop watering dry beans so they can dry on the plant.
 Harvest and shell for dry storage.
 Keep freezing string beans.

 - Keep an eye out for powdery mildew on squash and reduce watering.

 - Harvest & dry garden culinary, medicinal & tea herbs.